 Work-related travel expenses are claimable.
 But this doesn’t include your travel to and from your office – this is considered private travel.
 However, an interstate flight for work, travel between two different offices, or a trip to visit a customer might be claimable.

-If you’re travelling overnight for work and pay for things like meals, taxis and accommodation yourself, think about claiming these as well.
+If you’re traveling overnight for work and pay for things like meals, taxis, and accommodation yourself, think about claiming these tax return as well.

 Work clothes and laundering costs

-If you wear a compulsory uniform, or require specific clothing or footwear, like chef’s pants, or need protective clothing like sunglasses or non-slip shoes you should be able to claim for these.
+If you wear a compulsory uniform, or require specific clothing or footwear, like chef’s pants, or need protective clothing like sunglasses or non-slip shoes you should be able to claim for these tax return.

 You might also be able to claim both your purchasing and dry cleaning/laundering costs.

-You will need proof if your annual laundry bill exceeds $150, or if all your work-related expenses for the year total more than $300.
+You will need proof of your annual laundry bill exceeding $150, or if all your work-related expenses for the year total more than $300.